postandcourier/infant-mortality/one-main-text.md

 For blacks nationwide, the rate of newborn death was more than double the white rate.
 And in South Carolina, black babies die at rates slightly less than the nation’s rate for black deaths, the report showed.

-Southern states generally scored higher rates of black infant mortality than the nation as a whole, but several Midwestern states, such as Wisconsin, Indiana, Illinois, Ohio and Pennsylvania, were equally high.
+Southern states generally scored higher rates of black infant mortality than the nation as a whole, but several Midwestern states, such as Wisconsin, Indiana, Illinois and Ohio, were equally high.

 ### Accessibility of care is critical